Understanding CUI: Controlled Unclassified Information

 CUI vs. Classified Information

-The distinction between CUI and classified information matters because it affects what personnel can access it, what facilities it must be stored in, and what processes you need.
-Classified information—marked SECRET, TOP SECRET, or other classification level—requires significantly more stringent protections.
+The distinction matters because it affects what personnel can access it, what facilities it must be stored in, and what processes you need.
+Classified information — marked SECRET, TOP SECRET, or other classification level — requires significantly more stringent protections.
 It requires access by cleared personnel only.
 It requires secure facilities.
 It requires specific handling procedures defined by NISPOM (the National Industrial Security Program Operating Manual).
 Most contractors don't handle classified information, which is why CMMC focuses on CUI.
 But if your contract includes classified information, you operate under different rules.

 It's important to understand which you have because you can't apply CMMC rules to classified information and call yourself compliant.
 CMMC is specifically about CUI protection.
 If you're handling classified information, you're also subject to NISPOM requirements, which are more stringent.
 That said, if you're handling CUI well, you're probably handling classified information well too, assuming you're required to.
 The reverse isn't always true: an organization good at protecting classified information might be sloppy with CUI because they underestimate its importance.